 On March 10, 2020, Governor Lamont declared a state of emergency throughout the State of Connecticut as a result of the COVID-19 outbreak.
 Pursuant to Governor Lamont's declaration of a state of emergency and numerous Executive Orders, State agencies have been directed to use all resources necessary to respond to the outbreak.
-Gradual improvement has been made over the last year and the State is beginning to see lower hospitalization rates and a steady increase in vaccinations.
+The emergency orders expired February 15, 2022.
 On May 19, 2021, most COVID-19 related restrictions on businesses were lifted.
 The State has a dedicated website providing up-to-date information concerning the State's actions in response to COVID-19: ct.gov/coronavirus.